databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/mlops-setup.md

   [prod workspace admin console]({{cookiecutter.databricks_prod_workspace_host}}#setting/accounts).
 If the admin console UI loads instead of the Databricks workspace homepage, you are an admin.

-### Set up authentication for CI & CD
+### Set up authentication for CI/CD
 #### Set up Service Principal
 {% if cookiecutter.cloud == "azure" %}
-To authenticate and manage ML resources created by CI and CD, a [service principals]({{ "administration-guide/users-groups/service-principals"  | generate_doc_link(cookiecutter.cloud) }}) for the project should be created and added to both staging and prod workspaces.
+To authenticate and manage ML resources created by CI/CD, [service principals]({{ "administration-guide/users-groups/service-principals"  | generate_doc_link(cookiecutter.cloud) }})
+for the project should be created and added to both staging and prod workspaces.
 Follow [Add a service principal to your Azure Databricks account]({{ "administration-guide/users-groups/service-principals#--add-a-service-principal-to-your-azure-databricks-account"  | generate_doc_link(cookiecutter.cloud) }})